Eulanda/EulandaConnect/docs/functions/Get-ArticleNo.md

 # Get-ArticleNo

 ## SYNOPSIS
-Returns the article number based on an ID or barcode
+This PowerShell function returns the article number based on an ID or barcode.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Get-ArticleNo.ps1).

 ## SYNTAX